joelguerrero/dae4cfd/README.md

 ![](./daelogo.png)

-###DAE4CFD is a set of Python and js scripts especifically written to analyze and visualize the data obtained from multiphysics and CFD simulations.
+###DAE4CFD is a set of Python and js scripts specifically written to analyze and visualize the data obtained from multiphysics and CFD simulations.

 > **The goal of this project is to enhance people's ability to understand and communicate data through the design of new interactive systems for data visualization and analysis.
 The data to be used can be obtained from any discipline (social sciences, econometrics, marketing, health care, physics, etc.), but we will focus our attention on data obtained from engineering design exploration and design optimization studies.
 We aim at studying the perceptual, cognitive and social factors affecting data analysis in order to improve the efficiency at which expert analysts work, and to lower barriers for non-experts.
 The tools are implemented in Python, javascript and html5, and can be run from any device (PC, tablet, smart-phone).**